 Late retirement from a defined benefit scheme

 You may be able to leave your benefits in the scheme after normal retirement age and delay taking them until a later date.
 Some schemes may still have an age, usually 75, when you have to take them.
 If you decide to take a late retirement, your pension income is likely to be larger than if you had taken it at normal retirement age.
 As the pension will be paid for a shorter time than planned, the scheme may choose to increase the pension when you come to take it.

-- Please note that you will not receive the pension payments you would have received (had you retired at your normal retirement age) as a lump sum or series of additional payments at the time you actually retire in addition to your starting pension.
+- Please note that you may not receive the pension payments you would have received (had you retired at your normal retirement age) as a lump sum or series of additional payments at the time you actually retire in addition to your starting pension.